Georg Klein (composer)

 Georg Klein (born 1 March 1964) is a German artist and composer based in Berlin, Germany.
 He has lived in Rome, Los Angeles, and Istanbul.
-He has worked in the media of sound, video, and media production.
-He is a professor of sound art and director of the master's program of Sound Studies and Sonic Arts at the University of the Arts, Berlin.
+He has worked in the fields of sound, video, and media production.

+Klein is a professor of sound art and director of the master's program of Sound Studies and Sonic Arts at the University of the Arts, Berlin.